 This year I signed up for Power Query Academy.
 Now known as ‘Get & Transform’ found on Excel’s ribbon under ‘Data’.
 Disclaimer: I’m a student and i’m also an affiliate!

-There are so many amazing things that you can do with this powerful software.
+There are so many amazing things that you can do with Excel.

 Check out my recommended Excel Training section.